When my first was born, I was adamant that not only was “breast best,” but that it had to be sufficient, 100%.

 Can you just eat more fermented foods?

 Sure.
-Our sponsor, Catherine Clinton, ND, founder of WellFuture, shared this with me via email:
+Catherine Clinton, ND, founder of WellFuture, shared this with me via email:

 I still think that fermented foods, especially if made at home, are one of the cornerstones of health.
 I’ve been using our extra scobies in the compost and our garden is going crazy this year.
 I wish I could find some research about how that could transform our food and health…

 And the food is good…but it may or may not be enough, depending on the other factors.